-This code snippet gets your last 100 ratings from Zendesk, then iterates through the entire length of the response (which will always be 100) and puts a smiley or sad face in the #last_100_ratings element.
+This code snippet gets your last 100 ratings from your Zendesk Support instance, then iterates through the entire length of the response (which will always be 100) and puts a smiley or sad face in the #last_100_ratings element.

 - Add this data to a graph using jCharts or a similar program.